ami-iit/ADAM/README.md

 **ADAM** is an open-source project.
 Contributions are very welcome!

 Open an issue with your feature request or if you spot a bug.
-Then, you can also proceed with a Pull-requests! :rocket:
+Then, you can also proceed with a Pull-requests! 🚀

 ## Todo